Expert Advice

 Towel art, The Crane, a Hilton Grand Vacations Club, Barbados.

 We stayed in Barbados for a week, and we wanted to make the most of our time.
-There are five wonderful restaurants in the resort.
-So finding good food was never a problem, even if we didn't feel like leaving the resort.
+Since there are five wonderful restaurants in the resort, finding something great to eat was never a problem, especially on days we wanted to stay in.

-For example, we decided to try out one of the restaurants for brunch on the first day.
-The following day, the General Manager, Chris, tracked us to say hi and see if we had any questions.
+For example, we decided to brunch at one of the restaurants on our first day there.
+The following day, the general manager reached out to us just to say hi and see if we had any questions.

-Although the beach at The Crane is gorgeous, the chairs and umbrellas are free to use as a bonus.
-However, we had just flown in from Iowa, where a snowstorm was happening, and all the beaches looked pretty amazing to us.
-So we took the opportunity to enjoy the shuttle from The Crane.
+The beach at The Crane is gorgeous, and the free chairs and umbrellas are a bonus.
+However, we had just flown in from snowy Iowa, so all the beaches looked amazing to us, prompting us to take advantage of The Crane’s free shuttle service.

 Things To Do in Barbados

-In my opinion, it was the best beach ever — warm, crystal-clear water and no rocks, just a gorgeous beach for swimming and walking.
+It was the best beach ever.
+With warm, crystal-clear water and smooth sand, it was a gorgeous beach for swimming and walking.
 There were places to buy drinks and food nearby, and the pickup location had showers and restrooms.
 The pickup process was easy.
 We told the driver the time we preferred to head back to The Crane, and he made it happen.
 Nothing stressful about that.

 So Much To Do, Such Little Time